waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Test (Attempt 2):** Triggered a wild encounter.
 Attempted to have REVENANT faint by using the non-damaging move FOCUS ENERGY.
     - **Outcome (Failed - 4 attempts):** FOCUS ENERGY failed repeatedly, and the opponent RATTATA did not attack, resulting in a battle stalemate.
     - **Conclusion:** Using non-damaging moves to facilitate a loss is not working in this specific encounter.
 A new strategy is required.
+    - **Test (Attempt 3 - REVISED):** Triggered another wild encounter (Grimer).
+Attempted to lose by having REVENANT use a non-damaging move (FOCUS ENERGY), which eventually led to it fainting.
+Then, sent out last Pokémon, CRAG.
-    - **Test (Attempt 3):** Use a weak damaging move (HEADBUTT) to try and provoke an attack from the opponent.
+    - **Test (Attempt 4):** Used weak attacking moves (BODY SLAM, STRENGTH) with CRAG to try and facilitate a loss.
-    - **Outcome (Failed):** The move resulted in a critical hit, knocking out the opponent RATTATA.
+    - **Outcome (Failed):** The move STRENGTH knocked out the opponent GRIMER.
 The battle was won, not lost.
-    - **Conclusion:** The 'blackout' hypothesis remains untested due to the unusual passivity of the wild Pokémon.
-The only remaining option is to attempt to trigger another wild encounter and repeat the test.
+    - **Conclusion:** The 'blackout' hypothesis remains untested.
+Wild Pokémon in this room appear to be unusually passive or weak, making it difficult to intentionally lose.
+The strategy of using weak attacks has also failed.
+I will try to trigger one more wild encounter to test the blackout theory.
+If that fails, I will abandon this hypothesis.
 - **Weird Typing:** My LAPRAS (NEPTUNE) was displayed as a GHOST type in battle.
 This needs further investigation.